Erin Gruwell interview conducted by Mike Bundrant. Orriginally published in Healthy Times Newspaper.

 Following the Rodney King Riots and the O.J.
 Simpson trial, the mood in our city was unsettling, and on our first day of high school, we had only three things in common: we hated school, we hated our teacher, and we hated each other.
 Whether it was official or not, we all knew that we had been written off.
 Low test scores, juvenile hall, alienation, and racial hostility helped us fit the labels the educational system placed on us: “unteachable,” “below average,” and “delinquents.”

-The result of their journey is simply amazing.
 Her students have gone on to college and productive careers.
 They pulled themselves out of poverty and oppression and are now raising families.
 One of the original Freedom Writers students, Sonia Varela, currently lives in Murrieta with her husband and children.
 They also published a book called Freedom Writers Diary, which describes their journey.

 Over the years I have spoken with some powerful people.
 I remember my conversation with Patch Adams, MD; hearing in his voice the force and clarity of his dedication to a set of ideals that completely escape most of us.
 Talking to Erin was more powerful.
 Perhaps this is because behind the fierceness of her intent and scope of her contribution to society, she still sounds like the girl next door.